GreenCom-Networks/kafka-workshop-sophiaconf/README.md

 The associated certificates (for authentication) are available in the `certs` folder.

+Franz Manager (see what this is below):  https://icecorp.energy-app.net/sophiaconf-franz-manager/

 ## Code snippets
 Code snippets to start playing around Kafka are available in this repository for various languages:
 - [java](java/README.md)